hamzzi/attest_test/README.md

 - Support attestation for multiple artifacts in a single workflow
 - Generate separate attestation information for each artifact

-### 3. Environment-Specific Configuration
-- Apply different attestation policies for development, staging, and production environments
-- Support environment-specific settings such as registry push and retention period

 ## Setup Instructions